 You can ask anyone who regularly tends to their garden.
 They’ll tell you right away that a garden tiller is a worthy investment.

 The thing is, stand-up garden tillers will save you so much effort.
 Nobody likes sore arms or aching knees.
 Especially those who have back issues.
-You see, this is why I’ve bought you some of the best garden tillers today.
+You see, this is why I’ve bought you some of the best stand-up garden tillers today.

 Let’s jump right in!